Keeper vs Bitwarden: which one takes the lead?

 Desktop apps

 As for the apps’ interfaces, Keeper’s apps are very modern and sleek.
-Navigation is also a piece of cake since the features are well-categorized.
-Plus, quick access to the most important items – vault, identity and payment details, security audit, and deleted items – is on the left of the interfaces.
+Navigation was also a piece of cake for me since the features are well categorized.
+Plus, I liked that there’s quick access to the most important items – vault, identity and payment details, security audit, and deleted items – on the left of the interface.

-Contrastingly, Bitwarden’s desktop apps are more archaic look-wise and less intuitive.
-That said, it’s still clean and easy enough to navigate.
+In contrast, I didn’t like that Bitwarden’s desktop apps are more archaic look-wise and less intuitive.
+That said, I still found it to be clean and easy enough to navigate.
 There’s a menu to your left and a search bar right at the top.

 Browser extensions

 The pair offers extensions for all the popular browsers: Chrome, Safari, Firefox, Opera, and Edge.
-The one glaring difference is that Keeper supports Internet Explorer while Bitwarden supports Brave.
+The one glaring difference I noticed is that Bitwarden supports Brave.
 But, in any case, adding the extension to your browser requires just a click.

 Mobile apps

-But, they have one big difference.
-Keeper’s mobile apps offer all the same features that you’d find in its browser and desktop apps.
-The whole nine yards except for password importing/exporting.
+But they have one big difference.
+Keeper’s mobile apps offer all the same features that you’d find in its browser and desktop apps, except for password importing/exporting.

-In contrast, you get only the core features with Bitwarden’s mobile apps.
-For instance, autofill, password sharing, and a password generator.
-Everything else is a no-show.
+In contrast, you get only the core features with Bitwarden’s mobile apps, for instance, autofill, password sharing, and a password generator.
+Some advanced desktop and web app features are less accessible on Bitwarden’s mobile apps.

 For Keeper, you want to hit up its knowledge base first.
 This is where you’ll find heaps of detailed guides, how-tos, videos, and more.
 You’ll also find its server status here.